Product announcement takeover in the Xfinity app

 Using a content first approach, I work closely with our visual designers from kickoff to delivery.
 Having that synergy allows us to work proficiently, and create great design.

-Xfinity WiFi hotspots auto-connect flow
+Xfinity WiFi hotspots secure auto-connect evolution

 Requirements